shift-org/shift-docs/site/content/pages/safety.md

 ### Statutes

-[ODOT Cyclist / Pedestrian statutes summary](http://www.oregon.gov/ODOT/HWY/BIKEPED/laws_regs.shtml) where you can find a document that puts the statutes related to cyclists and pedestrians in one place as well as recent updates to Oregon law.
+[ODOT Pedestrian and Bicycle Program](https://www.oregon.gov/odot/programs/pages/bikeped.aspx) is a hub for bike & pedestrian programs in Oregon state.
+Check out the [ODOT Cyclist / Pedestrian statutes summary (PDF, 2.4 MB)](https://www.oregon.gov/odot/Safety/Documents/OregonBikePedDriverRules.pdf) for a document that puts the statutes related to cyclists and pedestrians in one place.

-[Statutes for Oregon](http://www.leg.state.or.us/ors/) Use an Internet search engine rather than the one on this site to find specific statutes, since the 'search' feature apparently doesn't function.
+[Statutes for Oregon](https://www.oregonlegislature.gov/bills_laws/Pages/ORS.aspx) can be used to find specific statutes.

 ## Tips for the Motorists